neilcochran/cross-stitch/README.md

     * `colors` - an array of [`color`](#color-schema) objects defining all colors used in the pattern.

     * `stitchWidth` - a non negative integer representing the width, counted in stitches, of the pattern.
 This is not required.

     * `stitchHeight` - a non negative integer representing the height, counted in stitches, of the pattern.
 This is not required.

+    * `notes` - an optional string for any notes/comment about the pattern.

 * `fullStitches` - an array of [`full stitch`](#full-stitch-schema) objects defining all the full stitches in the pattern.